b-dont/btp.dev/README.md

 ```
 just -l
 Available recipes:
     build name    # build an image
     logs name     # Follow the container's logs
     purge name    # stop a container then remove the images
     rm name       # remove a specific image
-    run name ip # build an image, then run the container
+    run name port # build an image, then run the container
     stop name     # stop the latest container
 ```
 You can also run the static site from the `zola` development server with the following command.
 ```